Undergraduate General Degree Requirements

 General Requirements for all Bachelor's Degrees

-The bachelor’s degree programs require students to study one field in depth (the major) and to complete general education requirements or a core curriculum as appropriate to the major field and degree program selected.
-There is overlap among core curricula and general education requirements, which allows students flexibility in the choice of majors and degree programs.
+The bachelor’s degree programs require students to study one field in depth (the major) and to complete general education requirements as appropriate to the major field and degree program selected.
+There is overlap among general education requirements, which allows students flexibility in the choice of majors and degree programs.

 Every candidate for a baccalaureate degree from the university must:

 - complete the requirements of the Seminar Approach to General Education and Scholarship (SAGES), as described below;